zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_example.rst

    nanoSemFiber semaphore, which in turn marks the fiber as runnable.

 #.
 The fiber, now marked as runnable, pre-empts the background
-   process, allowing execution to jump to the fiber. nano_fiber_sem_take_wait.
+   task, allowing execution to jump to the fiber. nano_fiber_sem_take_wait.

 #.
 The fiber then prints, “fiberEntry: Hello World!”
 It starts a time